Damika-Anupama/Social-Media-Application-Backend/README.md

   - Try VR mode to palindrome
   - mainly on Pali-City game (like ready player one)
   - group calls
-  - if someone haven't enough money to get VR they have same functionalities in 2D version.
+  - if someone hasn't enough money to get VR they have same functionalities in 2D version.